athenahealth/aone-fhir-subscriptions/README.md

 ### <a name="keep-webhook-processing-fast"></a> 5.2 - Keep Webhook Processing Fast

 The athenahealth Event Subscription Platform expects your webhook to return a 2xx response code within a *timeout limit of 2 seconds*.
 This is a hard limit and cannot be increased.
-If the timeout crosses 2 seconds, our delivery service will assume that your webhook is down and will retry every 5 minutes for an hour and every half an hour there after.
+If the timeout crosses 2 seconds, our delivery service will assume that your webhook is down and will retry failures and timeouts periodically for up to 7 days.

 To ensure that your webhook responds quickly as well as to avoid duplicative processing in case of partial failures, we *strongly recommend* that you utilize a durable queuing mechanism to safely decouple event *delivery* from event *processing*.
 For example, one good pattern is a webhook that persists events into a durable message queue where they can be consumed, inflated, and processed by a separate application.
 This decoupling helps provide resilience to intermittent traffic spikes:  events can quickly be queued and acknowledged by the webhook even if the downstream processing of those events may require additional time.